Bicycle theft is often a crime of opportunity.

 Check online marketplaces

-Found tour bike for sale online?
+Found your bike for sale online?

 Theft Prevention Tips for Cyclists